cipriantruica/MobileBigDataFramework/FullPipelineCluster/results_lhm/readme.md

-#### this foldr keeps the resuls for individual louvain modularity runs.
+this folder keeps the resuls for individual louvain modularity runs.